BADKINS17/ProjectShowcase/FoodScarcityRisk/index.md

 - [Figures Folder](https://github.com/BADKINS17/ProjectShowcase/tree/main/FoodScarcityRisk/figures): Visualizations generated during EDA and model evaluation.

 **Summary:**
 Food scarcity is influenced by complex factors such as climate variability, supply chain constraints, population growth, and economic conditions.
-This project develops a predictive framework to quantify risk levels using publicly available datasets, including climate records, agricultural production data, and demographic indicators.
-The outcome is a Food Scarcity Risk Score that can help NGOs, governments, and researchers prioritize areas needing intervention.
-Deliverables include machine-learning models, visual dashboards, and a complete written analysis.
+This project develops a predictive framework to quantify risk levels using publicly available datasets, including access to nutrional food and past SNAP participation indicators.
+The outcome is a Food Scarcity Risk Score that can help governmental agencies, communities, and researchers prioritize areas needing intervention.
+D